stacksjs/ts-pkgx/docs/packages/cocoapods.org/xcodeproj/index.md

 # xcodeproj

-> Package from pantry: cocoapods.org/xcodeproj
+> Create and modify Xcode projects from Ruby.

 ## Package Information